rotarydialer/update-lambda-s3/README.md

 This action uses the [AWS CLI](https://docs.aws.amazon.com/cli/index.html) to update a lambda function's code from a zip stored in an S3 bucket.

 This is in contrast to many other actions, which will deploy only a local zip file.
+The main benefits of this approach, in the author's opinion, are:

+1. Allows for asynchronous build and deploy phases.
+2. Allows for the deployment of larger file sizes.

 ## Usage